OlivierKessler01/tech-interview/README.md

 # Tech interview -- User registration API

+DISCLAIMER : I've struggled understanding the level of abstractions I was allowed to use in this exercice (especially concerning the TCP socket managment), I've made the choice to use the aiohttp library, favoring performance and security (and thus, the "production-ready" part of the exercise) over the simplistic approach I would have been able to achieve working  with the standard Python socket managment library in such a short time.
+If I was expected to work at lower-level, please let me know, I'd be glad to update this repository as such.

   This app uses :
    - A docker container with Python3, the aiohttp library, the pymongo database driver, the passlib library to encrypt the passwords in database.